Marc Bartra: International career

 Bartra won 37 caps for Spain across all youth levels, including 16 for the under-21s.
 He made his debut for the full side on 16 November 2013, playing the entire 2–1 friendly win in Equatorial Guinea.
 This game was later annulled by FIFA as they had not been notified early enough that the referee would be from Equatorial Guinea, and his first valid appearance took place on 8 September 2014 as he came on as a 68th-minute substitute for Sergio Ramos in a 5–1 home victory against Macedonia for the UEFA Euro 2016 qualifiers.

 In May 2016, Bartra was named in Vicente del Bosque's provisional squad of 25 for Euro 2016, and he also made it to the final list of 23.
 As the tournament held in France ended at the round of 16, he was an unused member.

 Bartra scored the only goal for his country on 11 October 2018, contributing to a 4–1 friendly defeat of Wales at the Millennium Stadium.

 Style of play

 Bartra is known for his pace and passing.
 He is mentally strong, is skilled in the air and is able to play as a right-back, where he can cut in and assist.

 Personal life

 Bartra's fraternal twin brother, Èric, also came through La Masia.
-He started a relationship with Grand Prix motorcycle racing journalist Melissa Jiménez in February 2014, and welcomed daughter Gala on 18 August of the following year.
+He started a relationship with Grand Prix motorcycle racing journalist Melissa Jiménez in February 2014, and welcomed daughter Gala on 18 August of the following year; in January 2022, the couple announced that they had been separated for months and were in the process of getting divorced.